Log Management Data Security

 - Security rules cannot be notified by webhooks.

+All log submission endpoints are encrypted.
 These legacy endpoints are still supported:

 Documentation, liens et articles supplémentaires utiles: